simplethings/SimpleThingsTransactionalBundle/README.markdown

 If you have an application that is either not RESTful, uses multiple transactional managers or has advanced requirements with regard to transactions then you should configure the transactional behavior explicitly.

-You can do so by specifying fcqn controller and action names either as regexp or as full key that is matched.
+You can do so by matching fcqn controller and action names with regular expression.
 Every transactional configuration that matches for a given controller+action combination is started.
+If a transaction is started for a connection multiple times then an exception is thrown.

     simple_things_transactional:
         defaults: